How To Get Down Payment Assistance

 Find down payment assistance programs by state

-It’s important to know that DPA programs come and go with available funding.
-For the most up-to-date program requirements, it’s best to contact your local housing authority directly.
+Also, note that down payment assistance programs might not always have funding available.
+Funding can come and go and vary by year.
+For the most up-to-date program requirements, it’s best to contact each program directly.

 Connecticut